hoshinolina/obs-pwvideo/README.md

 * Support for a coarse-permissioned "user-managed" mode for power users who wish to manage video stream connections manually (e.g. with qpwgraph)

 If and when these features make it into xdg-desktop-portal, then this plugin will be archived and users will be able to transition to a portal-enabled solution, which would be bundled with OBS instead of being a separate plugin.

+## Dependencies

+This plugin requires PipeWire 1.2.7 or later.
+This is available on Ubuntu 25.04 or later.